spamiam03/CheckIn/README.md

 + A check-in app allows for desired features to be added without a lot of complexity.

 ## Risks
 + The biggest risk is that this app becomes useless.
 It needs to be simple enough to win by means of convenience.
-Some of the team members are new to web development.

 ## Mitigation stratagy for dealing with risks
-+ We have a team member who has a lot of past experience with web development.

 ## Requirements
+We anticipate that we will encounter several requirements that will dicate the success or failure of the application.
+Due to the application being a Software as a Service application (SaaS), we inherit additional requirements that must be fufilled in order for our application to be a useful and a successful tool.

 ### User Requirements
++ The system interface will be user friendly, it will integrate several frameworks to create a sleek, modern ui.
++ The system will be fast, a user should not wait more than .5-2 seconds for the page to load.
++ The system should be able to store several locations in the database and allow for users to customize each location to their liking (different buildings, etc)
++ The system should be able to bill, and store peoples information for record keeping and promotional purposes
++ The system should be low cost for entry level businesses and then scale cost wise for locations and customers

 ### Functional Requirements
++ The system should scale and accomidate 1000+ simultaneous connections/requests
++ The system should allow for as many locations as a customer requires (as long as number scales with cost)
++ The system should allow for large venues (large amount of customers)
++ The system should scale horizontally (more servers, rather than vertically *more resources)

 ### Non-Function Requirements
++ The system created by this team will need to be up for 99.5% (SLA) of the time
++ The system will need to be compliant to current privacy, and user information standards
++ The system will be responsive, working on both desktop, laptop, and mobile devices

 ## Methodology